MicrosoftDocs/sdk-api/sdk-api-src/content/webauthn/index.md

 Provides Win32 apps with APIs for communicating to Windows Hello and external security keys as part of WebAuthn and CTAP specifications.

-## -constants

-The following constants are defined in the webauthn.h header file.
+The following constants are defined in the webauthn.h header file:

 | Constant | Value | Description |
 |--------|--------|--------|